Welcome to The Helpful Art Teacher, an interdisciplinary website linking visual arts to math, social studies, science and language arts.

 The concept of one point linear perspective was first discovered in Florence, during the Renaissance, by Filippo Brunelleschi

-To learn more about linear perspective, watch this wonderful series of videos published by the National Gallery:
+To learn more about linear perspective, watch this wonderful video published by the National Gallery:

 1. Wow, amazing weblog structure!
 How lengthy have you ever been blogging for?